 - In a large bowl, combine 2 cups flour, sugar, yeast and salt.
 In a small saucepan, heat the milk, water and butter to 120°-130°.
 Add to dry ingredients; beat just until moistened.
 Stir in enough remaining flour to form a soft dough (dough will be sticky).

 - Turn onto a floured surface; knead until smooth and elastic, about 6-8 minutes.
 Cover and let rest for 10 minutes.

-- Roll into a 14-in. x 12-in. rectangle.
+- Roll into a 14x12-in. rectangle.
 Spread butter to within 1/2 in. of edges; sprinkle with cinnamon.
 Roll up jelly-roll style, starting with a long side; pinch seams to seal.
 Cut into 12 rolls.

 - In a small saucepan, melt remaining butter.
-Stir in the brown sugar, pecans and molasses; pour into a greased 13-in. x 9-in. baking dish.
+Stir in the brown sugar, pecans and molasses; pour into a greased 13x9-in. baking dish.
 Place rolls, cut side down, in dish.

 - Cover and let rise in a warm place until doubled, about 15 minutes.
 Bake at 375° for 25-30 minutes or until golden brown.
 Immediately invert onto a serving platter.
 Serve warm.
 Yield: 12 servings.

 "I've been baking for decades....and many dozens of 'sticky buns'...I see things I would immediately change in this recipe so I won't be making it......there are many better recipes out there with better cinnamonfilling and a richer dough with eggs.....for those that don't like molasses flavor use maple syrup or karo syrup."

 "I really don't give this any stars....This was a complete waste of time and good ingredients....They are terrible....I thought I'd have an easier, quicker recipe but I'll gladly go back to my old fashion recipe....At least we can eat those........"